-The self-activating parking brake applies when the truck is turned off or when the operator leaves the seat.
-The parking brake will also apply automatically during certain functions such as Anti-Roll Back, Smart Interlock, etc. Parking Brake Switch
+The parking brake automatically applies when the truck is turned OFF or when the operator leaves the seat.
+The parking brake will also automatically apply during certain functions, ex.
+Anti Roll Back.

+Parking Brake Switch

-Do not attemp to leave a moving truck.
-Remain seated with the seatbelt latched until the truck comes to a complete stop and the parking brake icon is shown on the display.
+Never exit a moving truck.
+Remain seated until the parking brake symbol shows on the dash.